 It's difficult to prevent exposure to the fungus that causes histoplasmosis, especially in areas where the disease is widespread.
 Even so, these steps may help reduce the risk of infection:

 - Avoid exposure.
-If your immune system is compromised, avoid renovation projects that might expose you to contaminated soil.
-Likewise, cave exploring and raising birds — such as pigeons or chickens — aren't advised.
+Avoid projects and activities that might expose you to the fungus, such as cave exploring and raising birds, such as pigeons or chickens.

 Diagnosing histoplasmosis can be complicated, depending on the area of the body affected.
 While testing is not usually necessary for mild cases of histoplasmosis, it can be crucial to help choose appropriate treatments in life-threatening cases.